How much does a chip seal or tar and chip driveway cost?

-Grading and site prep for a new driveway installation costs $5 to $8 per square foot and ensures the driveway's foundation is structurally stable.
+Yard grading and leveling costs $3 to $8 per square foot and ensures the driveway's foundation is structurally stable.
 Excavation to remove plants, soil, and small trees from the site adds $1 to $5 per square foot.

 When installing chip seal on top of an existing driveway, the installer must repair any cracks, potholes, or sagging first.